 To be specific, it is very unhealthy to lose more than a couple of pounds a week.
 This is where things can get dicey, and you run the extremely high risk of hurting your body and compromise your health.
 The truth of the matter is that there is little-to-no research done on the effects of over the counter weight loss products.

-Alternatively, prescription weight loss drugs such as appetite suppressants have been studied and approved by the FDA.
-By choosing over the counter weight loss products, you are actually putting yourself at risk of spending exorbitant amounts of money on your health in the future if they are to go awry.
+Prescription weight loss drugs such as appetite suppressants have been studied and approved by the FDA.
+By choosing OTC weight loss products, you are actually putting yourself at risk of spending exorbitant amounts of money on your health in the future if they are to go awry.

 Many weight loss supplements claim to be "clinically proven," and it's always a good practice to question such claims.
 Evaluate the clinical evidence that is used to support these claims, and you'll likely find that clinical research is minimal and unsatisfactory details are provided.
 This makes it difficult to judge the safety of such products, making them a high-risk choice for serious health problems.
 Whenever in doubt, talk to your doctor!